PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 B_multip_dip = [0.5] #T             # Magnetic field (in Tesla)
 ```

-### Dedicated settings for e-cloud un the quadrupole magnets
+### Dedicated settings for e-cloud in the quadrupole magnets
 The following parameters configure the e-cloud in the quadrupole magnets (which are simulated starting with an electron distribution loaded from file):

 ```python